diasdecastro/football-data-analysis/README.md

 > **End-to-End Machine Learning Project for Expected Goals (xG) Prediction**
 >
 > An MVP demonstrating a complete ML pipeline from data ingestion to model deployment.
-Future roadmap includes MLOps capabilities with experiment tracking, model versioning, and automated retraining.
+Includes MLflow for experiment tracking and model versioning.
+Future roadmap includes automated retraining, monitoring, and cloud deployment.

 ---